-What You’ll Need
+Ingredients You'll Need

-This one-skillet meal comes together with less than 10 ingredients!
-Here’s what you need to make it:
+This sausage and cabbage recipe comes together with less than 10 simple ingredients!
+Here’s what you'll need:

 - Onion and Garlic: Sautéed onion and garlic adds aromatics and a great flavor foundation for the cabbage.

-How To Make Sausage & Sautéed Cabbage
+How To Make Sausage & Fried Cabbage

 How To Cut Cabbage